Guidelines for evaluators

 "Research that you have encountered"

 We are aiming for comparability across evaluators.
-If you suspect that you are particularly exposed to higher-quality work in this category, compared to other likely evaluators, you may want to adjust your reference group downwards.
+If you suspect you are particularly exposed to higher-quality work in this category, compared to other likely evaluators, you may want to adjust your reference group downwards.
 (And of course vice-versa, if you suspect you are particularly exposed to lower-quality work.)

 Midpoint rating and credible intervals